giovannipelosi/heating-consumptions-prediction/README.md

     'MiniBatchSize', 40,...
     'Verbose',0 );

 Here we used the same nework structure and we tryied to work a bit on the data.
-In particular we each network has been trained on four different datasets:
+In particular each network has been trained on four different datasets:
 - small original
 - small de_season (we simply tried to remove the "day" periodc trend, computed by avareging the consumption (grouped by hour) for the days of the training dataset)
 - all original